 - Southern Association of Colleges and Schools Commission on Colleges

 - Accrediting Commission for Senior Colleges and Universities, Western Association of Schools and Colleges

 - Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges

 In order to enroll in graduate classes, students must have obtained a baccalaureate or higher degree, prior to the start of the term for which the student is admitted, from an institution accredited by one of the above accrediting agencies or from a recognized foreign institution.
 Students without a baccalaureate or higher degree from an accredited institution (or equivalent) are not admitted to graduate degree programs, graduate certificate programs, or graduate nondegree status.

-A "recognized institution" is an institution in a country outside of the United States that is recognized by that nation's Ministry of Education or similar authority, as a post-secondary, academic-degree-granting institution.
+A "recognized institution" in a country outside of the United States is an institution that is recognized by that nation's Ministry of Education or similar authority, as a post-secondary, academic-degree-granting institution.

 - The Association to Advance Collegiate Schools of Business (AACSB International)